eludris/eludris/plan.md

 ### Internal names

-Some of the Eludris components have names that are used internally by the Eludris team or are referenced directly in the source code.
+Some of the Derailed components have names that are used internally by the Derailed team or are referenced directly in the source code.

 Here are some of these names:

-- Das Ding: The Eludris logo.
+- Das Ding: The Derailed logo.
-- Thang: The Eludris mascot.
+- Thang: The Derailed mascot.
-- Oprish: The Eludris RESTful API.
+- Oprish: The Derailed RESTful API.
-- Pandemonium: The Eludris websocket based gateway.
+- Pandemonium: The Derailed websocket based gateway.
-- Effis: The Eludris file server, proxy and CDN.
+- Effis: The Derailed file server, proxy and CDN.
-- Todel: The Eludris model and shared logic crate.
+- Todel: The Derailed model and shared logic crate.
-- Carnage: The official Eludris frontend.
+- Carnage: The official Derailed frontend.

 ## How It Works

-Now, Eludris is split into 4 main parts which if you have read this far in would have an idea of, they are:
+Now, Derailed is split into 4 main parts which if you have read this far in would have an idea of, they are:

-- Oprish: The Eludris RESTful API.
+- Oprish: The Derailed RESTful API.
-- Pandemonium: The Eludris websocket based gateway.
+- Pandemonium: The Derailed websocket based gateway.
-- Effis: The Eludris file server, proxy and CDN.
+- Effis: The Derailed file server, proxy and CDN.
-- Todel: The Eludris model and shared logic crate.
+- Todel: The Derailed model and shared logic crate.

 These tiny micro-services are tied together using Apache Kafka and the docker-compose in derailed/derailed, how they actually work is as follows: